 Postcard Inspirations Podcast

 My passion for collecting historical postcards inspired this podcast.
 Sharing the stories behind these postcards has deepened my historical knowledge.
-The podcast resonated with listeners, sparking nostalgia and inspiring their collections.
+The podcast resonated with listeners, sparking nostalgia and encouraging them to share their collections.

 Additional Tools I Love

-• Google Books – Many ancestors unexpectedly showed up in digitized local histories, newspapers, and forgotten family books here, providing fascinating context.
+- Google Books – Many ancestors unexpectedly appeared in digitized local histories, newspapers, and forgotten family books, providing fascinating context.

 Each of these resources has uniquely shaped my genealogical discoveries.
 They’ve had their challenges, but the breakthroughs and personal connections they’ve facilitated have made every effort worthwhile.
 I hope my experiences help guide your journey into your family’s history.